Minecraft-Java-Edition-Speedrunning/rules/rules.typ

   categories (ex.
 Random Seed categories), it will use a capital letter.
 - *Section*: these numbers refer to a specific grouping of rules, such as defining a category or video requirements.
-- *Rule* these numbers refer to the individual rules themselves.
+- *Rule*: these numbers refer to the individual rules themselves.
 - *Sub-Rule*: these are clarifiers, explanations, and qualifiers to the attached rule.
 These are denoted with letters.
 - *Sub-Sub-Rule*: these are clarifiers, explanations and qualifiers to the attached sub-rules.